M999X/Halley-modelling/README.md

 ## Run:
 Go to the folder of the project and and type on a console  `python3 normal_distance.py` to run the normal distance,`python3 mars_distance.py` for mars distance and `python3 moon_distance.py` for the moon, the program will be executed, and you will get a chart with the halley's trajectory.
 ## Results:
-* Simulation 1: Our first result show us that halley's comet pass far away of earth, so do not affect the earth's orbit, in our chart we can watch neither the earth and halle's affects each other orbit, that's our expected results
+* Simulation 1: Our first result show us that halley's comet pass far away of earth, so do not affect the earth's orbit, in our chart we can watch neither the earth and halley's affects each other orbit, that's our expected results
 ![Test Image 4](https://github.com/M999X/Halley-modelling/blob/main/Results/Simulation_normal_distance1.png)
 * Simulation 2: We simulated the halley's comet with mars distance to earth, we can watch halley's comet create a kind of orbit with earth, we need to simulate it with more time to know how to end this orbit.
 ![Test Image 4](https://github.com/M999X/Halley-modelling/blob/main/Results/Simulation_mars_distance1.png)